hoijui/GWASpi/src/main/resources/doc/TUTORIAL.COMBI.markdown

 A tutorial listing the minimal steps for a GWASpi GUI workflow ending in the use of the COMBI method.

-* Run GWASpi in in-memory mode with lots of RAM.
+* Run GWASpi in in-memory mode with lots of RAM (2GB initial, 3GB maximum).

 		java -Xms2g -Xmx3g -jar gwaspi-*-jar-with-dependencies*.jar --memory